-The biggest single contributors to water damage are the shower and bathtub, where litres and litres of water are distributed every day.
-You can minimise damage by doing the following:
+The biggest single contributors to water damage are the shower and bathtub, where litres of water are distributed every day.
+You can minimise damage by doing the following solutions:

 Check for missing or cracked tiles and replace them immediately.
 Supplement the tiles with grout that is properly sealed and check for any potential leaks.